NataliyaPavlova/Async_API_tests/README.md

 ## What is in it:

 1. SOLID async API to get data about movies, genres, persons
-2. Covering tests with pytests
+2. Covering tests with pytest
 3. Added API requests check.
 Valid JWT-token from Auth-servce is needed.
 4. Added graceful degradation: JWT-tokens' ttl to be increased by MAX_ADDITIONAL_TIME to let Auth service recover.